pearlroys/Teachable_machine/README.md

 ### Milestone 2: Installing the dependencies:
 To prevent dependency version conflicts, creating virtual environments helps to keep dependencies required by different projects separate by creating isolated python virtual environments for them.
 A conda environment with python 3.8 was created for this project as this was easier to use than the current version 3.9 at the time.
-Intasllation of these dependencies were necessary for this project: opencv python - a library for computer vision tenserflow - a library for machine learning & AI ipykernel - a package that provides a IPython kernel for Jupyter
+Installation of these dependencies were necessary for this project: opencv python - a library for computer vision tenserflow - a library for machine learning & AI ipykernel - a package that provides a IPython kernel for Jupyter